Have I missed the boat?

 Affordability – the 64 million dollar question

 Landlords have been dining out on impossibly low interest rates and growing rents for best part of half a decade (no complaints from here).
-This isn’t going to last.
+This isn’t going to last for ever.
 Interest rates will increase to a more realistic long-term level.
 Say 5-6 %.
 At this level rental profits will start disappearing for many landlords which might bring back the focus on gaining profit from capital gains.

 So will property price rises deliver?